How to adjust a roll former ??

 Does It Hold Dimension?

-Ensure that the material is within the ordered width and property tolerances.
+Ensure that the material within the order width and property tolerances.
 Check the gaps in the overbend stands for proper gauging.

 Where Does the Imperfection Appear?